Skip to content

 Journal

-Botanical explorations
+Botanical Explorations

 The Botanical Garden of Palermo, an ode to Sicilian grandeur

-Born in the 18th century during the Age of Enlightenment, the botanical garden of Palermo blends scientific rigor with Mediterranean charm.
+Born in the 18th century during the Age of Enlightenment, Palermo's botanical garden blends scientific rigor with Mediterranean charm.
+A sunny stroll through ancient greenhouses and the scent of citrus fruits, this exceptional site is home to more than 12,000 plant varieties.

 Built in the 19th century, the current Great Greenhouses of the Jardin des Plantes offer Paris an unexpected journey to tropical lands.